fieryhenry/tbcml/README.md

-  When prompted for a mirror, any of them should work (pick recommended mirrors if they exist, but if they don't, then I picked "GH Mirrors by Kcubeterm" at it seemed to work fine)
+  When prompted for a mirror, any of them should work (pick recommended mirrors if they exist, but if they don't, then I picked "GH Mirrors by Kcubeterm" and it seemed to work fine)

   Then run the following commands: